jaeyu-jung/jaeyu-jung.github.io/_projects/Impact_of_Extended_Driver.md

 category: Works in Progress
 related_publications: false
 giscus_comments: true
+pdf: /assets/pdf/Jung_impact_of_extended.pdf
+abstract:
+  We examine the impact of Maryland’s driver’s license renewal period extension on fatal crashes involving senior drivers using county-level data from 2012–2019 and the Synthetic Difference-in-Differences method.
+Results indicate an increase in fatal crashes among older drivers, particularly in urban counties, with some estimates statistically significant.
+The findings suggest that renewal cycle extensions may exacerbate crash risks for senior drivers, especially in urban areas.
 ---
 {% comment %}
 Every project has a beautiful feature showcase page.